 “Veil or no veil?” is a question most modern-day brides might be asked.
 However, decades ago, it was a no brainer that a bride would wear a veil.
 It has long been a tradition embedded in a myriad of different cultures and societies all around the world.
 While veils are an undeniably beautiful aspect of wedding day attire, their purpose was for far more than appearance.
-In fact, a veil symbolized virginity.
-The act of “unveiling” the bride, or having the father lift the veil and present his daughter to the groom, was symbolically meant to represent the allowance of her to essentially no longer be a virgin.
+In fact, the whole wedding veil meaning and history is fascinating.
+A veil symbolized virginity, and the act of “unveiling” the bride, or having the father lift the veil and present his daughter to the groom, was symbolically meant to represent the allowance of her to essentially no longer be a virgin.
 Kind of crazy when you think of it in modern terms, right?

 Clearly, nowadays veils have lost most of that symbolism, of course depending on the culture.
 And, in modern American society, they’re not even an essential, or required, part of the ceremony or wedding day.
 In fact, many brides choose to forgo wearing a veil altogether.
 While some choose not to wear a veil because, well, they’re often quite expensive, ranging in price from $200 to $1,000+, others choose to keep their bridal look less traditional.
 For some women, walking down the aisle with their face covered feels belittling, while for others it’s an important and romantic tradition to uphold.